matthewjrobinson24/security/notes5expdev.md

     print(buffer + eip + nop + buf)
 _____________________________________________________________________________________________________________________
 ### Open the gdb enviroment to unset the memory.
-#### and the find command to locate the memory thats vulnerable to update your script.
+#### Use the find command to locate the memory thats vulnerable to update your script.
     env - gdb func
     show env
     unset LINES